 The Prenatally & Postnatally Diagnosed Condition Act (P.L.
 110-34) was enacted into federal law in 2008 to increase the readiness of accurate, up-to-date, and balanced information about Down syndrome to women and families considering prenatal testing, and the state of Massachusetts recently followed suit and passed a similar state law.
 The focus on recent federal and state legislation is a result of the many ways to screen for and diagnose Down syndrome during a pregnancy, including new noninvasive prenatal tests (NIPT) available in select markets.

-NDSS offers its Down syndrome organizations and NDSS Governmental Affairs Committees (GAC) this prenatal testing information state model legislation toolkit.
-The goal of this toolkit is to help states to enact legislation to promote accurate, up-to-date information, evidenced-based information on Down syndrome and prenatal testing, similiar to the success of the new Massachusetts state law.
+NDSS offers its Down syndrome organizations and NDSS Governmental Affairs Committees (GAC) this pro-information state model legislation toolkit.
+The goal of this toolkit is to help states to enact legislation to promote accurate, up-to-date information, evidenced-based information on Down syndrome to women who receive a prenatal or postnatal diagnosis, similiar to the success of the new Massachusetts state law.